 FORMAT:

-SELECTION AND ACCEPTANCE PROCESS / DEADLINE FOR SUBMISSION:
+SELECTION AND ACCEPTANCE PROCESS / AWARDS:

 Submissions will be selected based on the following criteria: 1) technical quality, including visual elements, sound, and editing; 2) artistic quality, including the aesthetic experience offered to the viewer and, as applicable, the effectiveness of the actors; 3) story and the quality of the script (as applicable); and 4) adherence to the “western” theme (more information below).
 Films selected for inclusion in the Go West Film Festival are chosen at the sole discretion of the GWFF Board of Directors.